Entering the Great Perfection

 - want to do the most in-depth training

-- are Vajra Sangha members or equivalent and have studied with Pema Khandro for two years
+- are Vajra Sangha member and have studied with Pema Khandro for two years

 - are continuing to be concurrently enrolled in Vajrayana Training